IT7810-HSC-B Patch Management

 180 days

-1. A system reboot is required to successfully install most security patches.
+1. A system reboot is required to install most security patches successfully.
 These reboots should be automated whenever possible.
 Patches are not considered applied until the reboot happens, if applicable.

-2. If a different schedule is needed for updating a specific device or group of devices, ITS will work with the system owner to set up a schedule that is beneficial.
+2. If a different schedule is needed for updating a specific device or group of devices, ITS will work with the system owner to set up a beneficial schedule.
 There must be some set schedule for the device to remain on the UTHSC network.

 1. Other exceptions to this schedule will occur as needed. i.e. emergency patching

-3. Exceptions to this Practice should be requested using the process outlined in GP-001.02 Security Exceptions and Exemptions to ITS Standards and Practices.
+3. Exceptions to this Practice should be requested using the process outlined in IT0003-HSC-A.02-Security Exceptions and Exemptions to ITS Standards Practices & Controls.
 Exceptions must enumerate mitigating controls that will be put in place to reduce the risk to the system and data until the patch can be applied.

 References

-3. GP-001.02 Security Exceptions and Exemptions to ITS Standards and Practices
+2. IT0003-HSC-A.02-Security Exceptions and Exemptions to ITS Standards Practices & Controls

 PDF icon Downloadable PDF